onawinkandaprayer/wrkshp/presentations-topics-list.md

 # **Lightning Talks**
-Rapid-fire, straightforward but informationally rich teaching segments 15 minutes or less in length.
-Talks presented during the Sabbath hours are prepared to have an especially high spiritual tone.
+Rapid-fire, straightforward but informationally rich teaching segments.
+Each segment no more than 15 minutes in length.
+NOTE: All talks presented during the Sabbath hours especially prepared so as to manifest an especially high spiritual tone.
+Some talks would be held until non-sabbath hours.

 ---